-If you’ve sought major change in any area of your life, you may have discovered that God’s priorities for bringing about change are often different than our own.
+If you’ve sought major change in any area of your life, you may have become disappointed to discover that God’s priorities for bringing about change are often different than our own.

-We may come to him seeking freedom from pornography, wanting to be rid of our insecurity, needing physical healing, hoping for an end to our homosexual desires, or desperate to get out of debt.
+You may come to him seeking freedom from pornography, wanting to be rid of your insecurity, hoping for a noticeable shift in your sexual desires, needing your broken heart healed, or pleading for a restored marriage.

-But like a good triage doctor treating a patient with multiple life-threatening wounds, God will sometimes leave one area for a time because something else needs attention first.
+I believe there are times God is like a good triage doctor treating a patient with multiple life-threatening wounds.
+He will sometimes leave one area of our lives unhealed for a time because something else needs attention first.

 Abandon the journey or consecrate the journey.

-When we consecrate this journey to God, everything takes on new meaning.
+When we can consecrate our yet-to-be healed or still-unchanged places to God, everything can take on new meaning:

-Our victories and our failures alike become opportunities to revel in God’s grace; resisting temptation and leaving a desire unmet become acts of worship; the objects of our temptation become those we fight for not against; and the journey itself—however long it takes and no matter how outwardly successful it may or may not seem—becomes an opportunity to grow more intimate with Jesus.
+- And the journey itself—however long it takes and no matter how outwardly successful it may or may not seem—can become an opportunity to grow more intimate with Jesus.

 Question: What helps you consecrate (to set apart, to entrust) your journey to God?
 What are some practical steps toward consecrating our journey to him?
 Leave a comment below.